thenumbernine/lua-ext/README.md

 end
 ```

-`os.rlistdir(path, callback)` = Returns a list of all files from a recursive directory.
-If `callback` is specified then it is called for each file, and if the callback returns false then sub-directories are not traversed and files are not inserted.
+`os.rlistdir(path, callback)` = Returns an iterator that recursively iterates through all files in a directory tree.
+If `callback` is specified then it is called for each file, and if the callback returns false then the file is not returned, or the sub-directory is not traversed.

 `os.mkdir(path[, createParents])` = Create directory.
 Set createParents to `true` to create parents as well.